 Boardwalk Pipelines operates in the midstream portion of the natural gas and natural gas liquids ("NGLs") industry, providing transportation and storage for those commodities.
 Boardwalk Pipelines is not in the business of buying and selling natural gas and NGLs other than for system management purposes, but changes in natural gas and NGL prices may impact the volumes of natural gas or NGLs transported and stored by customers on its systems.
 Due to the capital-intensive nature of its business, Boardwalk Pipelines' operating costs and expenses do not vary significantly based upon the amount of products transported, with the exception of costs recorded in fuel and transportation expense, which are netted with fuel retained on our Consolidated Statements of Operations.
 For further information on Boardwalk Pipelines' revenue recognition policies see Note 1 of the Notes to Consolidated Financial Statements included under Item 8.
-Boardwalk Pipelines' operations, the Pipeline and Hazardous Materials Safety Administration Mega Rule ("Mega Rule") and Boardwalk Pipelines' efforts to monitor, control and reduce emissions, as further discussed below.
+Boardwalk Pipelines' operations and maintenance expenses are impacted by its compliance with the requirements of, among other regulations, the Pipeline and Hazardous Materials Safety Administration Mega Rule ("Mega Rule") and Boardwalk Pipelines' efforts to monitor, control and reduce emissions, as further discussed below.